The Macon County Historical Society

 Still-Hildreth Osteopathic Sanatorium.
 This was the world's first osteopathic sanatorium.
 The National Guard was the last group to inhabit the building.
 The building had not been in use for several years, and volunteers have worked hard on interior renovations to create a grand museum as well as a genealogy site.
 Each town and village, even those that no

-longer exist, but only in memory, will be represented.
+longer exist, but only in memory, are represented.

 The Macon County Historical Society is a 501(c)(3) non-profit organization.
 Donations to the Society are tax-deductible.

-Information available through the Macon County Historical Society Genealogy Library: funeral and cemetery records, marriage, school, church, organization, plat map and old Circuit Court records, etc.
+Information available through the Macon County Historical Society Genealogy Library: funeral and cemetery records, marriage, school, church, organization, plat map and old probate files, etc.